Sauci/Xcp/README.md

 ## Key lifetime
 Whenever an `UNLOCK` command is issued by the master, the key is calculated by the slave using the last seed value requested by the master.
-If the key calculated internally matches the key received from the master, the `UNLOCK` command succeeds.
-No matter if the keys are matching or not, the key validity is discarded after each `UNLOCK` sequence.
+No matter if the keys are matching or not, the key validity is discarded after the execution of the command following the `UNLOCK` sequence.

 If the master issues a `UNLOCK` command without calling `GET_SEED` first, the stack will respond with and error packet identifier, and the code `ERR_SEQUENCE`.